-In some people, a chlamydia throat infection doesn’t cause any symptoms.
-In others, it may cause symptoms similar to a strep throat infection.
+In some people, a chlamydia throat infection doesn’t cause any symptoms, however it can still spread to others.
+Some people experience symptoms similar to a strep throat infection.

 - Sore throat